Meet the Press: Under Todd

-U.S. President Barack Obama participates in an interview with Todd in the Cabinet Room of the White House, September 6, 2014.
+U.S. President Barack Obama participates in an interview with Todd in the Cabinet Room of the White House on September 6, 2014.

 In response to declining viewership, rumors surfaced in August 2014 that Gregory would be replaced as the program's moderator.
 NBC News President Deborah Turness apparently had held discussions with Jon Stewart (then-host of Comedy Central's news comedy program The Daily Show) to replace Gregory, which Stewart later confirmed in a Rolling Stone interview, saying, "My guess is they were casting as wide and as weird a net as they could.
 I'm sure part of them was thinking, 'Why don't we just make it a variety show?

 On August 14, 2014, Turness announced that Chuck Todd, NBC's chief White House correspondent and Host of MSNBC's The Daily Rundown, would take over the role of moderator on September 7, 2014.
 Because of Todd's fanhood, a Los Angeles Dodgers poster became part of the physical format.

 Meet the Press Now

 On September 28, 2015, MSNBC premiered MTP Daily, a weekday spin-off also hosted by Todd.
 It formally replaced The Ed Show as MSNBC's early-evening program after a transitional period following its cancellation.
 MSNBC explained that the program is meant to "bring the insight and power of Meet the Press to our air every day of the week."
 By 2022, the show was airing in the 1:00 p.m.
-Eastern slot, and in May it was announced that the show would be moving from MSNBC to the free streaming platform NBC News NOW, and rechristened Meet the Press Now, starting June 6, 2022.
+Eastern slot, and in May it was announced that the show would be moving from MSNBC to the free streaming platform NBC News Now, and rechristened Meet the Press Now, starting June 6, 2022.
 The show also returned to an early evening slot of 4:00 p.m.
 Eastern.

 Under Welker

 On June 4, 2023, Todd announced he would be leaving his role as moderator.
 Kristen Welker was named as his replacement for the flagship Meet the Press beginning in September, while spin off Meet the Press Now featured rotating guest hosts, with Welker only hosting Meet the Press Now on Thursdays and Fridays.
+Welker debuted as moderator on September 17, 2023, featuring an interview with Donald Trump.
 In June 2024, Welker took a month leave of absence because she had welcomed her second child via surrogate on May 30, Peter Alexander filled in for Welker during her absence.
+In June 2026, Welker went on a 3 week medical leave for surgery Garrett Haake and Ryan Nobles filled in for Welker during her absence.